abhi8127/DSA/README.md

 2. Check for Anagram: Verifies if two strings are anagrams.
 3. Check for Palindrome: Checks if a string is a palindrome.
 4. FizzBuzz: Classic problem to print numbers with specific conditions.
+5.

+## Contribution
+As I learn and grow, I welcome any suggestions, feedback, or code improvements.
+Feel free to fork and submit pull requests.